OthankQ/100-days-of-code/r1-log.md

 ### R1D83
 Learned about creating event listeners in a React component and how to avoid errors related to the context of the 'this' keyword.

+### R1D84
+Working on an app that sends an API request to Unsplash using Axios, receives data, then lays out the images received using React.
+Simple, but it is fun to work with an API requests.